themittenproject/the-mitten-project/README.md

 ## Contributing

 We welcome community contributions and pull requests.
-See
-<insert video link> for information on how to contribute resources to the project.

 1. Start by navigating to the main repository https://github.com/themittenproject/the-mitten-project.
 2. Click on Add File -> Upload File